iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 >
 > 📑 **Task :** A script that removes all letters c and C from input.
 >
-> 💡*Fun Fact : James Bond is a fictional character created by British novelist Ian Fleming in 1953.*
->
 <br>

 > 📁 **21. esreveR**